The Common Program of the People's Republic of China 1949-1954

 Article 25 of the Common Program

-A demobilization committee has the task to organize the schema.
+A demobilization committee had the task to organize the schema.
 Over 1000 Veteran Administration Offices are founded throughout the country.
 In mid- October 1950, these offices changed to recruiting offices for the war in Korea.

 As we have seen in Article 20, about 30 percent of the PLA soldiers have a GMD background and to make things more complicated throughout the Civil War, entire units of Nationalist forces, many of whom had exhibited remarkable bravery and patriotism during the Japanese occupation, defected to the Communist side.
 These occurrences were intricately tangled, mirroring the turmoil of war, fluctuating allegiances among the CCP, Nationalists, warlords, and clandestine organizations, as well as fractured family loyalties.
 Even death itself was entangled in complexities: as late as 1963, there were commemorative sites where bodies of GMD Party members were intermingled with CCP martyrs.
 Consequently, the PLA that emerged from the civil war in 1949 was primarily comprised of rural individuals but also included individuals from diverse class and social backgrounds, as did its veteran members.

-At the first national civil affairs conference in July 1950 the following duties for Civil Affairs Departments are laid down: “…, preferential treatment, resettlement of demobilized personnel, social relief, work relief, hardship subsidy, land administration, household registration, ..”. and at December 11, 1950, the government promulgates 5 provisional regulations which concern;
+At the first national civil affairs conference in July 1950 the following duties for Civil Affairs Departments are laid down: “…, preferential treatment, resettlement of demobilized personnel, social relief, work relief, hardship subsidy, land administration, household registration, ..”. and at December 11, 1950, the government promulgates 5 provisional regulations which concern; 1.The families of revolutionary martyrs and revolutionary military personnel

 2. Disabled revolutionary military personnel